Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: The MRF-IDDPM Algorithm

-The reverse diffusion process for MRF reconstruction, that is obtaining restored TSMI samples $\hat{\x}_0$ from an initial gridding reconstruction as the conditioning image $\x_c$, is detailed in Algorithm~\ref{alg:inference}.
+Algorithm~\ref{alg:inference} describes the iterative reverse diffusion process for MRF reconstruction so to obtain restored TSMI samples $\hat{\x}_0$ from an initial gridding reconstruction as the conditioning image $\x_c$.
 We divide the TSMI image into overlapping spatial patches.
-Staring with each patch $\x_T^{(i)}$ initialized as pure noise, the network $\epsilon_{\theta}$ performs reverse iterations, where it takes the conditioned patch $\x_c^{(i)}$ alongside the noisy patch $\x_t^{(i)}$ to denoise the latter and estimate $\x_{t-1}^{(i)}$.
+Starting with each patch $\x_T^{(i)}$ initialized as pure noise, the network $\epsilon_{\theta}$ performs reverse iterations, where it takes the conditioned patch $\x_c^{(i)}$ alongside the noisy patch $\x_t^{(i)}$ to denoise the latter and estimate $\x_{t-1}^{(i)}$.
 Similar to training, each conditional image is range-normalized to [-1, 1].
 Our strategy for patch inference consists of running the complete reverse process on each patch, using IDDPM as a fast sampling backbone, which allows for reconstruction in as few as $K=50\ll T$ steps.
 After retrieving all overlapping patches of the restored image, they are aggregated and averaged in the common regions (lines 11 to 14).
 As shown in our experiments, careful selection of patch size and stride during the reverse process is essential for balancing accuracy and computational efficiency.
 Finally, the reconstructed full-size TSMI, $\hat{\x}_0$, is processed by dictionary matching to obtain the T1 and T2 parameter maps.
 Repeating Algorithm~\ref{alg:inference} with different random draws for the initial noise $\x_T$ enables sampling variation across generated reconstructions, for a given condition image $\x_c$.